justinphan3110/justinphan3110/README.md

  ## Recent Works

+  📝 <a href="https://openreview.net/pdf?id=UoEw6KigkUn">The BigScience ROOTS Corpus: A 1.6TB Composite Multilingual Dataset</a>

   📝 <a href="https://aclanthology.org/2022.naacl-srw.18">ViT5: Pretrained Text-to-Text Transformer for Vietnamese Language Generation</a>

   📝 <a href="https://arxiv.org/abs/2106.03598">SciFive: a text-to-text transformer model for biomedical literature</a>